 Huseynov's relief at being freed did not last long.
 In February 2017, in an act of intimidation (motivated both by Huseynov's brave decision to publicly speak out about the violence he had suffered while detained) Azerbaijan's Ministry of Internal Affairs (MIA) filed a private prosecution suit against him, asking for Huseynov to be prosecuted under Articles 147 (slander) and 148 (insult) of the Criminal Code.

 The resulting trial on 3 March 2017 was brief and riddled with irregularities which denied the defence adequate time to prepare.
 Huseynov knew that justice would not be served and, addressing the court, declared: "Whatever has been ordered from above [by the government] will happen.
 I have not committed any crime.
 The trial was not conducted in a normal way, which is proof of an order [from above].
 This is directly aimed at stifling freedom of speech."

 Following two minutes of deliberation, the judge found Huseynov guilty of the charges against him and sentenced him to two years in prison; he was led away in handcuffs.

 There was global outrage at the news of Huseynov's conviction.
 In the days following the trial, the OSCE Representative on Freedom of the Media condemned the sentencing and called for Huseynov's release; the European Union External Action Service said that the conviction raised "serious questions both as regards respect for freedom of expression and due process of law" and called for an investigation into Huseynov's reports of ill treatment by the police; and a series of coordinated protests were staged in Germany, Sweden and France calling for the blogger to be freed.

-Human rights organisations, including IFEX and many of its members, continue to campaign for Huseynov's immediate release and for his conviction to be quashed.
+Human rights organisations, including IFEX and many of its members, continued to campaign for Huseynov's release and for his conviction to be quashed.